How Does Epilepsy Affect My Daily Life?

 My family is the most impacted.
 My widespread epilepsy causes chaos throughout my entire body.
 I yell and collapse during my seizures.
 My illness caused anxiety, panic, and a great deal of worry for my entire family.

 Before I have a seizure, I typically experience symptoms or an aura.
 Whether out on the street or close to my bed, I become immobilized.
 When I am in a panic and am afraid of having seizures, I typically become confused, rude, and silent.
 My closest friends and family members must remain at ease for me to relax and emerge from my panic.
 My mother typically gets me a hot chocolate beverage to keep me warm, and I do feel better when I drink it.
-My family is continually learning how to handle me better when I have an episode.
+They are continually learning how to handle me better when I have an episode.
+So yes, my epilepsy affects my relationships, too.

 Epilepsy medication side effects